Regents of the University of California

-We are pleased to offer Fidelity investors the opportunity to participate in the District of Columbia's (Washington, D.C.) upcoming $929.6 million General Obligation offering.1 Fidelity Capital Markets is a co-manager for the offering.
+We are pleased to offer Fidelity investors the opportunity to participate in the Regents of the University of California ("The Regents") upcoming $2 billion General Revenue offering.1 Fidelity Capital Markets is a co-manager for the offering.

 Questions?

-The Bonds are subject to optional and mandatory sinking fund redemption prior to maturity as described in the Preliminary Official Statement.
-The bonds are rated "Aa1" by Moody's, "AA+" by S&P", and "AA+" by Fitch.2
+The Series CE-CF Bonds are subject to redemption prior to maturity as described in the Preliminary Official Statement.
+The bonds are rated "Aa2" by Moody's, "AA" by S&P", and "AA" by Fitch.2

 Key benefits

 The bond sale offers attractive benefits to individual investors including prices and yields that match those available to institutional investors and the potential for stable income through the call dates.
-And, for District of Columbia residents, federal and District tax-exemption on the bond coupon payments.
+And, for State of California residents, federal and State of California tax-exemption on the bond coupon payments.

 How to place an order